Foster teacher knowledge and joy with evidence-based learning strategies.

 What’s more, processes of giving, receiving, and incorporating feedback need to be standard components of professional learning.

 Professional learning is not a single event; it’s an ongoing process.
-And schools that create a culture of continuous learning will improve teachers’ sense of purpose, connectedness, and joy.
+Schools that create a culture of continuous learning will improve teachers’ sense of purpose, connectedness, and joy.

 The single workshop model assumes that the problem teachers face is a lack of knowledge about best practices.
-If they are just told what to do, the thinking goes, their practices will change.
+The thinking goes that if they are just told what to do, their practices will change.

 Of course, things are never that simple.
 In most cases, teachers already know best practices in theory.